matlab-deep-learning/llms-with-matlab/doc/functions/edit.md

 string scalar | character vector

-Mask, specified as a gray scale PNG (\*.png) file.
-The size of the mask must be less than 4MB and the mask must have the same dimensions as the input image.
+Mask, specified as a gray scale image file.
+The mask must have the same size as the input image.

 The transparent areas of the mask, that is, anywhere that the mask is equal to zero, determine the parts of the source image to edit.